wyattschwanbeck/Fair-Price-Per-Share-Calculator/README.md

 <b>What it does:</b>
-1. Calculate Value Drivers
+1. Downloads Financial Reports associated with Ticker from Morningstar
+2. Calculate Value Drivers - Sales Growth, Operating Assets/Liabilities to Sales, Capital Expenditure, Cost of Equity, Cost of Debt.
 2. Estimate Weighted Average Cost of Capital
 3. Project future potential financial performance -Estimates share price based on long term growth potential (default = 1.25%) of yearly free cash flows

 <b>To Use:</b>
-1. download package
+1. download packages in requirements
 2. type in desired ticker symbol (line 13 on main.py)
 3. run main.py using a Python 3.5